colomemaria/benchmark_scrnaseq_cnv_callers/README.md

     ${target} &> ${log} &
 ```

+Remark: this setup is based on snakemake 7.32.4, the `--cluster` parameter is removed in snakemake version 8.0.0.

 Further analysis scripts for preprocessing and postanalysis, which are not directly included in the snakemake pipeline can be found in the directories [preprocessing_datasets/](preprocessing_datasets/) and [evalute_results/](evalute_results/).